Trust and Estate Planning Attorney

 A last will explains how personal property should be administered after their death.
 It is an important document that helps to distribute everything according to your wishes and protects the people you love.
 A last will must comply with specific legal requirements.
 It typically includes provisions like the appointment of a personal representative, the identification of beneficiaries, and instructions regarding any dependents or pets.
 Additionally, a last will may also have notes relating to estate and gift tax, debts, and funeral arrangements.

 A living will specifies one’s preferences regarding medical treatment in case they become incapacitated and unable to communicate.
 A living will outlines the interventions that a person does or does not want to receive, such as life-sustaining treatments, including artificial respiration or feeding tubes.
 This is important because it allows individuals to have control over their care.
 It is recommended that adults of all ages create a living will so their liking are followed in the event of an unexpected illness or serious injury.
-A living will is a great estate planning tool to reduce tension and prevent arguments among loved ones during an emergency.
+A living will is a great tool to reduce tension and prevent arguments among loved ones during an emergency.

 This is a legal entity in which a trustee holds, manages and distributes assets on behalf of the trust beneficiaries.
 A trust can be used to manage finances after your death while protecting them from taxes, creditors and probate expenses.
 A trust defines the trustee’s authority.
 There is a multitude of reasons to set up a trust such as managing family wealth with specific directives, funding goals for future generations, maximizing the tax efficiency or supporting charities.